 Grazing tolerance (GT) has been soundly validated in some very good cultivars-notably SARDI-Grazer and SARDI 7 Series 2.
-A new grazing trial at Howlong, New South Wales, is now entering its third year.
-Whilst we know that SARDI-Grazer is a well tested and reliable option, there is opportunity to demonstrate the relative merits of a properly developed GT variety compared to common Aurora.
+A series of rigorous grazing trials continue to be conducted at Howlong, New South Wales.
+Whilst we know that SARDI-Grazer is a well tested and reliable option, there is opportunity to demonstrate the relative merits of a properly developed GT variety compared to old common types such as Aurora.
 At the same time, other offerings in the seed market that make claims to grazing tolerance are being assessed.
-In the two years of the trial being underway, SARDI-Grazer is an absolute stand-out, with Aurora plant density and performance well behind.
-Another cultivar making claims to GT appears to have less tolerance again than common Aurora.
-This trial will give producers added confidence of properly developed grazing tolerance traits and put some additional clarity on the true nature of other offerings.
+As this trial work progresses, SARDI-Grazer remains absolute stand-out, with Aurora plant density and performance well behind.
+Other competitor cultivars making claims to GT also appear to have less tolerance than common Aurora.
+These trials continue to give producers added confidence of properly developed grazing tolerance traits and put some additional clarity on the true nature of other offerings.